 A Pip or “Point In Percentage” is any of up to four “decimal points” to the right of the decimal in price values.
 For example, 0001 = 1 pip; 0010 = 10 pips; 1.4567 = 1 plus four thousand five hundred and sixty-seven pips.

 The “Profit” is the amount that you “Earn” when you make a successful trade.
 For example, you stake $100 on the price of an asset to go up for a profit of 80%, if the contract expires “In-The-Money”, you earn $80 profit plus you receive your investment stake back for a total return of $180.

 A “Put Option” is an option that requires the asset price to close lower than the strike price when the contract expires.

 The “Return” is the amount of profit that you receive when a contract expires in-the-money at the expiry time.
 For example, you stake $100 on the price of an asset to go up for a profit of 80%, if the contract expires “In-The-Money”, you earn $80 profit plus you receive your investment stake back for a total ‘’Return’’ of $180.

-Signals are created by financial analysts with the intention of alerting binary option investors to exciting investment opportunities.
+Signals are created by financial analysts with the intention of alerting financial trading investors to exciting investment opportunities.
 Signals are sent as brief email bulletins.
 Signals should be regarded as a guide only and cannot be 100% accurate.

 The Spot Follow tool allows you to monitor the performance of other investors on the Stern Options platform, giving you the ability to view the degree of successful or unsuccessful price direction positions.

-The amount of money invested on a binary options contract.
+The amount of money invested on a financial trading contract.